List of English words containing Q not followed by U: Words

 Unless noted otherwise, all words listed here are assumed to be pluralized by adding -s or -es.
 References in the "Sources" column relate to the headword in column one; variant spellings are then separately referenced.
 The sources given are selective, and the absence of a reference to a particular dictionary does not necessarily mean that the word does not appear in that dictionary.

-In American and Canadian English, there are currently 4,422 words with Q and no U including the following words in the table below.

 Uses in Scrabble

 In many word games, notably in Scrabble, a player must build a word using a certain set of letters.
-If a player is obliged to use a q but does not have a u, it may be possible to play words from this list.
+If a player is obliged to use a q, but does not have a u, it may be possible to play words from this list.
 Not all words in this list are acceptable in Scrabble tournament games.
-Scrabble tournaments around the world use their own sets of words from selected dictionaries that may not contain all the words listed here.
+Scrabble tournaments around the world use their own sets of words from selected dictionaries that might not contain all the words listed here.

 Qi is the most commonly played word in Scrabble tournaments, and was added to the official North American word list in 2006.

 Other words listed in this article, such as suq, umiaq or qiviut, are also acceptable, but since these contain a u, they are less likely to be useful in the situation described.